hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 \frac{\sinh z}{z}.
 $$

-The first product diverges, but can be evaluated by black magic for
+The first product diverges, but can be evaluated by voodoo for
 $\xi = 2\pi/\beta$ and $a = 1$:

 $$